why us

 What should I know about recovery after?

-The area may remain tender for a few days after treatment, and any prescribed antibiotics should be completed in full even as the child begins to feel better.
-Swelling typically decreases within 48 hours, and parents should contact the office if fever, increasing swelling, or significant pain continues beyond this timeframe.
+The treated area may remain tender for a few days, and any prescribed antibiotics should be completed in full even as your child begins to feel better.
+Swelling typically decreases within 48 hours.
+Recovery may overlap with healing from other procedures completed in the same visit; contact the office if fever, increasing swelling, or significant pain continues beyond this window.